Enhances competitive advantage as industry's most cost effective solution

 Impact on Precipio’s Business

-The incorporation of HRM into our ICP kits further improves the economic and clinical value of ICP, our liquid biopsy platform, and we believe it places ICP at the forefront of the liquid biopsy alternatives available on the market.
+The incorporation of HRM into our ICP reagents further improves the economic and clinical value of ICP, our liquid biopsy platform, and we believe it places ICP at the forefront of the liquid biopsy alternatives available on the market.

 We believe this unique capability will increase our platform’s competitive advantage and enable improved market share growth as hospitals and labs benefit from the improved ability to compete against much larger national laboratories and tertiary institutions.

-HRM-enabled ICP kits currently available can impact patients with breast, gastric, lung, colon and pancreatic cancers, affecting more than 5 million patients in the US.
+HRM-enabled ICP reagents currently available can impact patients with breast, gastric, lung, colon and pancreatic cancers, affecting more than 5 million patients in the US.
 Assuming a testing frequency of once a year (likely conservative in cases such as lung cancer, where testing is conducted 3-4 times per year), this equates to a potential domestic market of approximately $4-5B annually.

 Precipio has built a platform designed to eradicate the problem of misdiagnosis by harnessing the intellect, expertise and technology developed within academic institutions and delivering quality diagnostic information to physicians and their patients worldwide.
 Through its collaborations with world-class academic institutions specializing in cancer research, diagnostics and treatment such as the Yale School of Medicine and Harvard's Dana-Farber Cancer Institute, Precipio offers a new standard of diagnostic accuracy enabling the highest level of patient care.
 For more information, please visit www.precipiodx.com.